-Renée Fry-McKibbin is a Professor of Economics in the Crawford School of Public Policy, and the Associate Dean Research of the College of Asia & the Pacific.
+Renée Fry-McKibbin is a Professor of Economics in the Crawford School of Public Policy.
 She is the Co-Director of the Finance and the Macroeconomy research program and the Commodities and the Macroeconomy research program within the Centre for Applied Macroeconomic Research (CAMA), and holds positions as research associate in i) the Research Project in Forecasting at George Washington University; ii) the National Centre for Econometric Research; and iii) the Norwegian Centre for Macroeconomic and Petroleum Analysis.
 She is also and a committee member of the UK based Money, Macro and Finance (MMF) Research Group, a board member of the Australasian Macroeconomics Society, and is a steering committee member on the University of York Asian Research Network Meeting.
+She was Associate Dean Research of the College of Asia & the Pacific from 2014 to 2018.

 Renée has published widely in the area of financial market and macro econometrics, mainly focusing on developing frameworks to model the transmission of international economic and financial market shocks to small open economies.
 From a technical perspective she works on structural VAR models where she has worked extensively on developing the sign restrictions literature.
 She also examines questions in the area of commodity cycles.
 Her key publications can be found in the Journal of Business and Economic Statistics, the Journal of Economic Literature and the Journal of Banking and Finance.